Magix Music Maker Review

 My Personal Opinion and Experience Using Magix Music Maker

 It wasn’t a fair comparison, but I looked down on it because it didn’t seem like a serious tool for making music.

 The short answer is: YES

-I decided to sign up for the free version of the software and run it through a typical beat making sessions for myself.
+I decided to sign up for the free version of the software for this Magix Music Maker review and run it through a typical beat making sessions for myself.

 Installation was easy and the user interface does look a bit… toyish… but that’s not necessarily a bad thing.